Dependent Pages

 6. Obtain an IP-PIN for Your Dependent(s)

-Obtain an IP-PIN for yourself and/or your dependents
+Obtain an IP-PIN for yourself and/or your dependents.

-7. Review Your Tax Return
+7. Review, Send Your Tax Return

-8. Need Help With Forms?
+8. Need Help with Forms?

 9. More Information about Claiming Dependents